sp1r1tt/blog/README.md

   - CRUD operations are abstracted in `firestore.ts`.
   - RTK Query (`postsApi`) integrates Firestore operations with the frontend, providing caching and optimistic updates.
 - **Environment Variables**:
-  - Firebase configuration is stored in `.env.local` for secure API key management.
+  - Firebase configuration is stored in `.env` for secure API key management.

 ### User Flow
 1. **Home Page (`/`)**: Displays a welcome message, a filter bar, and a list of posts.